dimzachar/mlops-zoomcamp/notes/Week_5/debugging.md

 ## Step 2: Load Data and Model

 Next, we load the data that we want to analyze and the model we want to monitor.
-In this case, we are interested in the data from February 2nd, which showed a high data drift value for our prediction function.
+In this case, we are interested in the data from February 2nd, which showed a high data drift value for our prediction function (hypothetically we set a threshold and the prediction drift goes above this threshold).
 We also define the target variable and the features that our model uses.

 ![debugging](https://github.com/dimzachar/mlops-zoomcamp/blob/master/notes/Week_5/Images/debugging.png)